-b.
+- b.
 As-Available Charging Analysis

-i.
+- i.
 Steady State Power Flow Analysis

-1. Thermal Overloads
+- 1. Thermal Overloads

-The subtransmission assessment study indicated that the Generating Facility contributes to overloads on the following facilities listed below under normal, single contingency, and multiple contingency conditions.
+The subtransmission assessment study indicated that the Generating Facility causes the following facilities listed below to exceed second of the PLL under normal conditions, or second of ELL under single contingency, and multiple contingency conditions.
 The details of the analysis and overload levels, as well as the details of the recommended mitigation to address these overloads, are provided in the corresponding Subtransmission Assessment Report(s).
 Provided below is a summary of the overloaded facilities under normal, single contingency, and/or multiple contingency conditions.